 Property and equipment is stated at cost less accumulated depreciation.
 Depreciation is computed using the straight-line method over the estimated useful lives of 7 years.
 Expenditures for repairs and maintenance not considered to substantially lengthen lives of property and equipment are charged to expense as incurred.

 Accrued Liabilities

-Accrued liabilities are comprised of audit fees at December 31, 2022, and scholarship expenses for the MVTech Corps program, and audit fees due and payable at December 31, 2021.
+Accrued liabilities are comprised of audit fees and scholarship expenses for the MVTech Corps program at December 31, 2023 and 2022.

 Use of Estimates